 Here, we look at the Invesco S&P MidCap 400® Equal Weight ETF (EWMC) vs. the iShares Russell MidCap ETF (IWR).
-You can see over the last 5 years (total time of fund’s existence), performance of the two funds has basically been even, with a slight underperformance of the equal-weighted fund - which was magnified in the current crisis.
+You can see over the last 10 years (total time of fund's existence), performance of the two funds has basically been even, with a slight underperformance of the equal-weighted fund - which was magnified in the current crisis.

 Over the period, EWMC returned 88.09% vs. 119.40% for IWR.

 Small Cap Equal Weighted Funds

 Here, we look at S&P 600 Small Cap Equal Weight ETF (EWSC) vs. the iShares Russell 2000 ETF (IWM).
 You can see that the equal weighted fund actually underperformed the benchmark index in this case.

 Over this period, ERWS returned 30.12% vs. 70.24%% for IWM.
 That is over 40% underperformance, not including the higher expense ratio.

 Lessons on Equal Weighted Index Funds

 The biggest lesson learned is that, if you're looking for a large cap index fund, you should consider an equal weighted fund - especially if you're concerned about technology performance.
 These funds are great for large cap investors because:

 - It dampens underperformance of top holdings